thi-ng/umbrella/CONTRIBUTING.md

 messages.** This format is used to generate changelogs and ensures consistency and better filtering.
 Since this is a mono repository the convention ensures commit messages can be easily mapped to their sub-project.
-Also see existing commits for reference ([example](https://github.com/thi-ng/umbrella/commit/ebbc4910f64c90df7bb93010a75307df51c80b6e)).
+Also, see existing commits for reference ([example](https://github.com/thi-ng/umbrella/commit/ebbc4910f64c90df7bb93010a75307df51c80b6e)).

 The Conventional Commits classifiers/prefixes used in this project are: